berndhofer/runningapp/README.md

 # runningapp

+This app is for knowledge demonstration purpose only.

-## howto get this project in your android studio
+## howto get this project into your android studio

 1) File -> New -> Project from Version Control -> GitHub